FoodieNerds/cookbook/side-dishes/slowcooker-mashed-potatoes.md

 * 1/2 tsp pepper

 ## Preparation
 * Boil the potatoes to cook them.
-When they are early to break appart with a fork then they are done.
+When they are easy to break appart with a fork then they are done.
 * Mash all ingredients together in the large mixer until smooth.
 * Pour into slow cooker.
 * Cover - cook on low for no more than 2 hours - watch for burning - add milk if they start to dry out.